I'm big on Pre-Production.

 I feel these three spaces are so well connected that presenting them “all of a piece” as different elements of a larger composition would be a good idea.

-I had originally thought we should create three images in the master 2 - one point perspectives and 1 - two point.
-If we are going to submit for publication I feel we should create a fourth image, a two point perspective towards the tub.
-This will give the magazines the most material to work with.
+I had originally thought we should create three images in the master: two one-point perspectives and one two-point.
+If we are going to submit for publication, I feel we should create a fourth image, a two-point perspective towards the tub.
+This will give magazines more material to work with.

-I estimating the cost to create the two images needed of the powder, four of the master and one of the girls would be $850.
+Working hourly I estimate the cost to create the two images needed of the powder, four of the master and one of the girls would be $850.

 To shoot only the Powder and Master would be $775.

 There's a catch to editorial submissions.
 The magazines require the exclusive opportunity to reveal your talent and brilliance to the world.
-So, neither you or I can put the images on our websites, Houzz, Yelp or even in email until after the project is printed, or declined by the publication.
-It can take months to get a definitive acceptance, publishers usually decline within weeks.
+So, neither you nor I can put the images on our websites, Houzz, Yelp, or even in email form until after the project is printed or declined by the publication.
+It can take months to get a definitive acceptance, but publishers usually decline within weeks.

 There are two venues to pitch this project to: Traditional Home and California Home & Design.

-Traditional Home has both a “Rising Star” feature and “Small Spaces” at different times of the year.
+Traditional Home has both a “Rising Star” feature and “Small Spaces” feature during different times of the year.
 I think you and your work would be a good candidate for either.

-I would like to submit your bathrooms to CH&D, whether we shoot only the master and powder.
-If CH&D declines then submit to Traditional Home.
+I would like to submit your bathrooms to CH&D, whether even if we shoot only the master and powder room.
+If CH&D declines, then I'd like to submit them to Traditional Home.